Senior Vice President (SVP), Sales Salary

 Pay Difference by Location

-San Jose is home to an above-average pay rate for Senior Vice Presidents of Sales, 40 percent higher than the national average.
-Senior Vice Presidents of Sales will also find cushy salaries in New York (+26 percent), Los Angeles (+26 percent), Boston (+17 percent), and Atlanta (+14 percent).
-Senior Vice Presidents of Sales in St. Louis make 22 percent less than the national average, proving that location is a major factor in pay.
-San Francisco and Jacksonville are a couple other places where companies are known to pay below the median — salaries are 17 percent lower and 15 percent lower, respectively.
+San Jose is home to an above-average pay rate for Senior Vice Presidents of Sales, 38 percent higher than the national average.
+Senior Vice Presidents of Sales will also find cushy salaries in New York (+24 percent), Los Angeles (+23 percent), Boston (+15 percent), and Atlanta (+12 percent).
+The lowest-paying market is St. Louis, which sits 23 percent below the national average, proving that location is a significant contributor to overall pay.
+Employers also pay below the national average in San Francisco (19 percent lower) and Jacksonville (16 percent lower).

 Senior Vice President (SVP), Sales Advice